osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 sudo apt-get install python3-argparse-manpage
 ```

-Remove the `.SH AUTHORS` section which this command adds
+Remove the `.SH AUTHORS` section which this command adds.

 Results should be checked into the repository.